12. Data frames#

 names

-– a character vector (as usual in any named list) labelling the columns or their groups,row.names
+– a character vector (as usual in any named list) that gives the column labels,row.names

 – a character or integer vector with no duplicates nor missing values, doing what is advertised.